ibm-cloud-docs/containers/cs_uc_retail.md

 * Using the toolchains and Helm deployment tools, the apps are also deployed to clusters across the globe, so workloads and data meet regional requirements, especially personalization.

 **Step 3: Understand users**
-* {{site.data.keyword.appid.short_notm}} provides sign-on capabilities without needing to change app code.
+* {{site.data.keyword.appid_short_notm}} provides sign-on capabilities without needing to change app code.
-* After users have signed in, you can use {{site.data.keyword.appid.short_notm}} to create profiles and personalize a user's experience of your application.
+* After users have signed in, you can use {{site.data.keyword.appid_short_notm}} to create profiles and personalize a user's experience of your application.

 **Step 4: Share data**
 * {{site.data.keyword.cos_full}} plus {{site.data.keyword.messagehub_full}} provides real-time and historical data storage, so that cross-sales offers represent available inventory from partners.